 YOURS SINCERELY, RATAN N. TATA; MY LETTER TO MR. RATAN TATA AND THE NEED FOR SAFER CARS IN INDIA

-After a few days, to survive in a boring lecture at my college, I started researching this issue and terrified after seeing the statistics of road accidents in India, they're getting worse each year.
-In the year 2013 alone, 1.3 lac people died in road accidents.
-This hasn't changed even today, last year in 2017, around 1.4 lac people died.
-The reasons can be many, but what stuck to my mind is the lack of society's responsibility and poor automotive standards.
+A few days later, to survive a boring lecture at college, I started researching this issue and was terrified after seeing the statistics of road accidents in India and how its getting worse each year.
+In 2013 alone, 1.3 lakh people died in road accidents.
+This hasn’t changed even today; last year (in 2017), around 1.4 lakh people died.
+While unsafe driving practices and poor road conditions and obvious, what stuck with me was the inadequate vehicle safety standards that we rarely talk about.

 The golden era of Indian automotive scene has begun.

-India is among the top 5 in the global auto market, about 4 million cars were manufactured in India last year and these numbers are expected to grow and make India the 3rd largest auto market by 2021 according to the Mckinsey report.
-India has an extremely bright future; both for imports and exports and also moving fast in adopting electric mobility.
-The rise in living standards and the young population demographics (extremely strong point) are contributing to the growth in this sector.
-But what about the standards?
-Why our cars are not reaching safety standards like in western countries.
+India is among the top five global auto markets, produced around 4 million cars last year.
+These numbers are expected to grow, making India the third-largest auto market by 2021, according to a McKinsey report.
+The country has an extremely bright future, both for imports and exports and is moving fast in adopting electric vehicles.
+Rising living standards and a young population are strong factors contributing to growth in this sector.
+But what about safety standards?
+Why the progress on vehicle safety is still lagging and limited mostly to seatbelts, airbags and ABS (antilock breaking system)?

 A totaled car at a dealership's service centre in my hometown (2014)

-BTW, can you guess the car in the above picture?
-It's often considered as India's most favourite sedan and recently this model was ranked among the world's top 10 best selling small cars.
-Its Maruti Dzire, despite poor build quality, people prefer cars from this brand because of the obsession for more fuel economy and low cost of ownership.
-I usually join in many car owner's groups on Facebook and some comments by these car owners are horrifying.
-Below is a screenshot of a conversation of the Dzire owner in one of its Facebook owners group.
-(Please don't mind for posting this, my intention is to create awareness on safer cars.)
+By the way, can you guess the car in the picture above?
+It’s often considered India’s most popular sedan and was recently ranked among the world’s top 10 best-selling small cars.
+It’s the Maruti Suzuki Dzire.
+Despite the poor safety ratings for almost all cars from this brand, many people choose it for its affordability, reliability, and above all, excellent fuel efficiency.
+I usually join in many car owner's groups on Facebook and some comments left me puzzled.
+Below is a screenshot from a conversation in one of the Dzire owners group on Facebook.

 Advanced materials are going to play a crucial role in automobiles